4 Essential Tools32 with --full-toolsBeta

 MCP Server

 Give any AI agent persistent memory across sessions, projects, and restarts.
-One server, 32 tools, zero configuration.
+One server, 4 essential tools, zero configuration.

 Terminal